This page is designed to answer the following questions:

 - 10.1j Demonstrate the importance of ensuring individuals are treated with dignity and respect when providing health and care services (Care Certificate, Standard 10: Safeguarding adults)

 - 10.2a Describe how care environments can promote or undermine people’s dignity and rights (Care Certificate, Standard 10: Safeguarding adults)

-As a provider of health and care services, you have a responsibility to ensure that the individuals that you care for are treated with dignity and respect.
+As a health and social care worker, you have a responsibility to ensure that the individuals that you care for are treated with dignity and respect.

-Care environments and workers have the power to either promote or undermine people’s dignity and rights.
+Care environments and care staff have the power to either promote or undermine people’s dignity and rights.
 The table below gives some examples:

 |Promoting dignity and rights||Undermining dignity and rights|

 |Encouraging an individual to collaborate on their care plan||Writing an individual's care plan without even speaking to the individual|

 |Asking for consent before performing personal care||Performing personal care without first obtaining consent|